What are Fiddle Diddles? They are basically a no-bake cookie. If you google, you’ll find a ton of variations!

 What is the Best Coconut Flakes to Use

-You might find unsweetened flakes are a great coconut to reach for as the cookies are very sweet on their own.
-With the added sugar it really helps amplify the sweet factor.
+You might find unsweetened flakes are a great option as the cookies are very sweet on their own.

 Need a Reason to Make These Oatmeal Coconut No Bake Cookies